There are lot of common misconceptions about cybercrime. The biggest one and the most damaging one is thinking that it could never happen to you.

-HIMSS’s health information and technology cybersecurity podcast, Code Red, focuses on cybersecurity challenges facing health care today and tomorrow, featuring the voices of the people on the front lines.
+HIMSS’s health information and technology cybersecurity podcast, Code Red, focuses on cybersecurity challenges facing healthcare today and tomorrow, featuring the voices of the people on the front lines.
 Here are a few stories covered on the podcast that will remind you about the importance of preventing cybercrime.

-Imagine you are a care provider pulling another long shift at the hospital when suddenly you receive a threatening message from someone claiming to be associated with a well-known hacktivist group.
+Imagine you are pulling another long shift at the hospital when suddenly you receive a threatening message from someone claiming to be associated with a well-known hacktivist group.
 The message indicates knowledge of a complex legal case regarding a patient or client, accompanied by a list of demands for staff to comply with – and, of course, threats for not complying.

 What would you do if you received a message like this?
 How would you address invalid claims about patient negligence, accompanied by serious threats?

 Here’s one bone-chilling story about how a children’s hospital faced a full-fledged cyberattack that put the entire organization at risk.
 If you think the worst thing a hacker can do is take down your website, you’re in for a surprise.
-Listen to the story featured in HIMSS Code Red podcast.
+Listen to the story featured on the HIMSS Code Red podcast.

-“In order for a medical device to provide real value, they need to be connected – more connected than they were in the past,” stated George Gray, chief technology officer and vice president of research and development and guest on a recent HIMSS Code Red podcast episode, The Battle for Your Connected Medical Device.
+“In order for a medical device to provide real value, they need to be connected – more connected than they were in the past,” stated George Gray, chief technology officer and vice president of research and development and guest on a HIMSS Code Red podcast episode, The Battle for Your Connected Medical Device.

 Gray shared guidelines based on his own experience working to help protect networked medical devices, emphasizing the need for security to be built into design versus after and the end-user’s accountability.
 “If you can control one device on the network, you can probably control the network at some point,” Gray said.
-Listen in to the podcast to learn more.
+Listen in to the podcast below to learn more.